Szermiona/Szermiona/README.md

   ### :woman_technologist: About Me :

   - :globe_with_meridians: I'm from Poland
-  - :books: I'm currently learning Java + Spring on a Java Bootcamp
+  - :books: I'm currently learning Java + Spring on a Bootcamp at <a href="https://infoshareacademy.com/">infoShare Academy</a>
   - :zap: I'm currently working on a group project - web application
-  - :computer: I'm hoping to soon start a career as a Java Developer
+  - :computer: I'm hoping to soon start a career as a Junior Java Developer
-  - :mailbox: Do not hesitate to contact me via <a href="mailto:shirley.sopotnicka@gmail.com">email</a> or my <a href="https://www.linkedin.com/in/shirley-sopotnicka/">LinkedIn Account</a>
+  - :mailbox: Do not hesitate to contact me via <a href="mailto:shirley.sopotnicka@gmail.com">e-mail</a> or my <a href="https://www.linkedin.com/in/shirley-sopotnicka/">LinkedIn Account</a>

   ---